WISE-Community/WISE-Tests/readme.md

     Finished in 6.91 seconds
     1 example, 0 failures

-You can run a single test like this:
+You can run a single file of spec tests like this:

-    rspec spec/admin_login_spec.rb
+    rspec spec/admin_spec.rb

 ## Debugging Tests